Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 to set public laws ?

-4. Can your second choice hurt your first choice ?
+4. Could your second choice hurt your first choice ?

-5. How can your group use Movable Money Votes ?
+5. How can your groups use Movable Money Votes ?

 Pairwise Rule Centers a Policy